robpvn/geotools-sosi-plugin/README.md

 library to parse the files, and is really just a wrapper around it that complies with the GeoTools API and plugin discovery system.

+##Disclaimer
+This was hacked together quickly and dirtily at FOSS4G 2015 after attending the GeoTools DataStore Workshop.
+Under no circumstances should you use it anywhere near production code!
+For serious work with SOSI and GeoTools, use FME to transform it into something edible.

 ##Problems
  - It can't do getBoundsInternal even though that exists in SOSI file headers.
  (It's not supported by JSOSI)